sdroege/gstreamer-rs/docs/gstreamer-rtsp-server/docs.md

 `user_data` is no longer in use.

-By default, the client will send the messages on the `gst_rtsp::RTSPConnection` that was configured with `RTSPClientExt::attach` was called.
+By default, the client will send the messages on the `gst_rtsp::RTSPConnection` that was configured with `RTSPClient::attach` was called.
 ## `func`
 a `GstRTSPClientSendFunc`
 ## `user_data`